krisrs1128/distortions/README.md

 [here](https://krisrs1128.github.io/distortions/site/reference/api.html).
 You
 can find more realistic examples applying the package in the articles listed at the side of this page.

+## Help

+You can reach us by creating an Issue in the [package repository](https://github.com/krisrs1128/distortions/issues) or sending an email to [ksankaran@wisc.edu](mailto:ksankaran@wisc.edu).
+We appreciate your trying out the package and will try our best to reply promptly.